mus-format/mus-go/README.md

 Don't forget to visit [mus-examples-go](https://github.com/mus-format/mus-examples-go).

 mus-go offers several encoding options, each of which is in a separate package.
-All of the uses described below produce the correct MUS encoding.

 ## varint Package
 Serializes all `uint` (`uint64`, `uint32`, `uint16`, `uint8`, `uint`), `int`,